AdobeDocs/commerce-merchant-services.en/help/catalog-service/feed-ingestion.md

 ![Feed ingestion service](assets/feed-ingestion.png)

-By bypassing the core Commerce application and moving data directly to the Commerce services, product updates can be reflected on the store much more quickly.
+By bypassing the core Commerce application and moving data directly to the Commerce services, product updates are reflected in the store quicker.
 Core catalog data, such as SKUs, are sent to the core Commerce application for separate processing.

 ## Join the beta

 The Feed Ingestion Service is designed for:

-* Mid-Enterprise customers with headless implementations
+* Mid-enterprise customers with headless implementations
 * Customers with large, complex catalogs
 * Catalogs with 100 million+ eSKUs
 * Catalogs with multiple daily catalog updates
-* Customers not using the Adobe Commerce admin to manage catalog data, instead using an ERP or third-party system to manage catalog data.
+* Customers not using the Adobe Commerce Admin to manage catalog data, instead using an ERP or third-party system to manage catalog data

 If you are interested in joining the beta program, contact the team at XXXXX@adobe.com.